-Geologist Prof Mike Williams said the forest, once populated by people, wolves and bears, extended out into lagoons and marshlands that pre-dated the formation of Galway bay.
+Geologist Professor Mike Williams said the forest, once populated by people, wolves and bears, extended out into lagoons and marshlands that pre-dated the formation of Galway bay.
 Oak, pine and birch stumps surrounded by extensive root systems are for the most part undisturbed.
 A carpet of peat was also exposed in the same location and was formed by organic debris which once covered the forest floor.

-Prof Williams explained that up until 5,000 years ago Ireland experienced a series of rapid sea level rises and forests along the western coastline were flooded and recycled into deposits of peat up to two meters thick, which were then covered by sand.
+He explained that up until 5,000 years ago, Ireland experienced a series of rapid sea level rises and forests along the western coastline were flooded and recycled into deposits of peat up to two meters thick, which were then covered by sand.
 He told the Irish Times that sea level would have been at least five meters lower than it is today and most west coast sand-dune systems can be dated back to a “levelling” off period in sea level change about 5,000 years ago

 He has found tree stumps in south Mayo and Clare, as well as Galway, which have been carbon dated to between 5,200 and 7,400 years ago.

-Prof Williams, who is due to publish a paper on his findings in the ‘Irish Journal of Earth Sciences’ with his colleague Eamon Doyle, believes locations where the stumps can be found should be given special area of conservation status.
+Professor Williams, who is due to publish a paper on his findings in the ‘Irish Journal of Earth Sciences’ with his colleague Eamon Doyle, believes locations where the stumps can be found should be given special area of conservation status.